Kava-Labs/switch/README.md

 # Get Started

  1) Download the latest release for Mac, Windows, and Linux [here](https://github.com/Kava-Labs/switch/releases/latest).
-    > To open Switch on Mac, right or Control click on the app icon and select "Open".
+    - To open Switch on Mac, right or Control click on the app icon and select "Open."

  2) Add a minimum of two cards.
 We suggest choosing testnet and using ETH and XRP to get started.

     - Add an Ethereum card using a private key.
 If you don't have a Kovan testnet account, generate a private key and address [here](https://vanity-eth.tk).
 Then, load the address with testnet ether at [the Kovan testnet faucet](https://faucet.kovan.network/).
     - Add an XRP card using a XRP secret.
 If you don't have a testnet account, generate a prefunded account and secret from [the XRP testnet faucet](https://developers.ripple.com/xrp-test-net-faucet.html).
-    > Switch will prompt you to securely deposit funds onto your cards as you add them.
+    - Switch will prompt you to securely deposit funds onto your cards as you add them.

- 4) Click swap to exchange currencies.
+ 4) Select a card to send, then click "Swap" and choose a card to receive.
+Enter the desired amount, and begin exchanging currencies!

 ![Screenshot Home](./screenshots/home-eth-btc-xrp.png)
 ![Screenshot Swap](./screenshots/swap-xrp-eth-success.png)